 WWE utilizes the Internet to promote our brands; create a community experience among our fans; market and distribute our offline, online and mobile products; and sell online advertising.
-For the first quarter of 2013, our primary website, WWE.com, attracted an average of more than 12.4 million monthly unique visitors worldwide.
-These visitors viewed an average of more than 318 million pages and 34.3 million monthly video streams.
+For the second quarter of 2014, our primary website, WWE.com and WWE App, attracted an average of more than 21 million monthly unique visitors worldwide.
+These visitors viewed an average of more than 523 million pages and 52 million monthly video streams.

 WWE currently has location-based websites spanning 23 countries worldwide where fans can experience WWE in their own language with a concentration on events and shows in their region.
 Some of the worldwide countries include China, France, Germany, India, Japan, Poland, Portugal, Spain, the Middle East and Russia.
 Local sales agencies are selling ad inventory on WWE.com in more than eight countries.

 WWEShop.com offers the largest variety of WWE merchandise in the world.
-In the first quarter of 2013, WWE merchandise generated $3.5 million in revenues.
+In the second quarter of 2014, WWE merchandise generated $4 million in revenues.

 A slate of made for mobile content is currently being delivered to 21 countries.
 WWE provides our partners with a wide range of video, wallpapers and ringtones and a two hour mobile video channel.
 Mobile partners include: Indiagames in India; Genera Mobile in Spain; Yuke's in Japan; Zamano in Ireland and the UK; Groupe AB in France; BSKYB and Orange in the UK; Esporte Interativo in Brazil; and TV Azteca, Televisa Esmas and X’Cel in Mexico.